LouisJackman/language-x/README.md

         }
     }

-    ignorable internal int printFactorial(int n) {
+    func internal ignorable printFactorial(n Int) Int {
         /*
-         * Sylan does not allow callers to throw away non-`void` function or methods
+         * Sylan does not allow callers to throw away non-`Void` function or methods
          * results unless they're declared with the `ignorable` modifier.
          *
          * This makes sense when getting a return value is potentially useful but